-Asset Renewal Funding Ratio measures whether the Council is renewing or replacing existing physical assets (roads, footpaths, buildings etc.) at the same rate the stock of assets is wearing out.
-The ratio is calculated by measuring capital expenditure on renewal or replacement of assets, relative to the planned expenditure outlined in the Council's Asset Management Plans.
+The Asset Renewal Funding Ratio measures whether the Council is renewing or replacing existing physical assets (roads, footpaths, buildings, etc.) at the same rate that the asset is 'wearing out'.
+The Ratio is calculated by measuring capital expenditure on renewal or replacement of assets, relative to the planned expenditure outlined in the Council's Asset Management Plans.

-In 2024-2025, the Council has planned to spend \$20 million on asset renewal compared to the Asset Management Plan spend of \$12 million.
+In 2024-2025, the Council has planned to spend \$20 million on asset renewal including the Trinity Valley Drainage Project, compared to the Asset Management Plan spend of \$12 million.

-The Council can accelerate or reduce asset expenditure over time to compensate for prior events, or invest in assets by spending more now so that it costs less in the future to maintain.
+The Council can accelerate or reduce expenditure on asset over time to compensate for prior events, or invest in assets by spending more now so that it costs less in the future to maintain.
 On a three (3) year rolling average, the Asset Renewal Funding Ratio is 128.5%.